SDF-Net: Structure-Aware Disentangled Feature Learning for Opticall-SAR Ship Re-identification: Methodology

 \subsubsection{Prototype-level Consistency Loss}

 To enforce cross-modal coherence, we align the structural descriptors at a stable identity level rather than at an instance level to avoid overfitting to individual sample noise.
-For each identity $i$ in a mini-batch, we define the modality-specific structural prototypes $\mathbf{c}_i^{o}$ (optical) and $\mathbf{c}_i^{s}$ (SAR):
+For each identity $i$ in a mini-batch, we define the modality-specific structural prototypes $\mathbf{c}_i^{o}$ for the optical modality and $\mathbf{c}_i^{s}$ for SAR:

 where $\mathcal{B}_i^{o}$ and $\mathcal{B}_i^{s}$ represent the sets of samples for identity $i$ in each modality.
 The Structure Consistency Loss $\mathcal{L}_{\text{struct}}$ minimizes the Euclidean distance between these prototypes: